News and Tools for

 A note to readers: This article was written before the global pandemic, but its message is as much relevant now as ever.
 While the article focuses on “workplace” stress, these tools and this three-step approach can be quite useful to address any day-to-day stress that people may be experiencing.
 As a clinical psychologist in practice, I am seeing many people experience heightened stress during this pandemic as they struggle with the challenges of working from home (many with the additional challenge of home schooling their children at the same time).
 I am seeing others struggle with immense challenges of how to open up and/or operate their businesses safely, and the stress that accompanies this.
 Many people are working longer hours, while others are facing significant stress and anxiety due to being out of work.
 Those whose work is full time parenting face their own challenges at this time as kids are out of physical school and trying to adapt to sudden and dramatic changes to their lives and routines.
 No matter what your life circumstance, I hope this article may offer you a helpful way to work with stress and bring greater ease into your day.

 We all have habitual ways of dealing with stress that may range from ignoring our stress signals and plowing through our day, to walking around in a chronic state of unease, to flying off the handle or reacting in less than helpful ways when in the grips of stress.
 Even if we are fortunate enough to be well resourced, it can be easy to slip into old, unhelpful habits when it comes to stress.
+If you need cannabis products to help relieve your stress at the end of the day, you may visit the shop of Everyday Delta.

 Whatever one does for work, the workplace can be a source of especially high stress for many people.
 According to one Stanford study in 2015, workplace stress contributes to about 120,000 deaths each year and about $190 billion dollars in healthcare costs.
 The World Health Organization recently declared burnout (from workplace stress) an official medical diagnosis.
 While clearly this epidemic of work stress is complex and requires interventions on many levels, including making critical changes in the workplace environment, I would like to highlight how learning some simple mind-body strategies may be one helpful way for individuals (or employers who care for them) to take their well-being into their own hands.